pearu/f2py/doc/fparser2.rst

 The ``utils`` module of fparser2 provides a utility function to support the traversal of the parse tree that it constructs:

-.. autofunction:: fparser.two.utils.walk_ast
+.. autofunction:: fparser.two.utils.walk

 It also provides functions for moving up and down the tree hierarchy:

-.. autofunction:: fparser.two.utils.parent
+.. autofunction:: fparser.two.utils.get_parent
-.. autofunction:: fparser.two.utils.children
+.. autofunction:: fparser.two.utils.get_children

 In addition to this, each node in the parse tree has the methods: